sheharyaar/sherlock/sherlock/README.md

 - [X] Implement a parser/grammar API for getting the actions, entities, and intents from the text input.
   - Used strtok for basic parsing.
+- [ ] Implement breakpoint support using INT.
 - [ ] Implement debugger symbol support for variables and functions.
-- [ ] Implement breakpoint support using INT.
 - [ ] Implement stack unwinding / backtrace support.

+Additional nice to haves:
+- [ ] hex, binary and string printing
+- [ ] relative addressing modes (with file base, instruction pointer) when using commands like print

 ### Notes